 With easy access to two world-class National Forests, Camp Verde is a prime spot to explore the great outdoors!

-The Coconino National Forest is one of the most diverse National Forests in the country with landscapes ranging from the famous Red Rocks of Sedona to Ponderosa Pine Forests, to alpine tundra.
+Coconino National ForestThe Coconino National Forestis one of the most diverse National Forests in the country with landscapes ranging from the famous Red Rocks of Sedona to Ponderosa Pine Forests, to alpine tundra.
 Explore mountains and canyons, fish in forest lakes and wade in lazy creeks and streams.

 Red Rock Ranger Station

-The volunteer staff is knowledgeable and friendly and can provide hiking information.
+The volunteer staff at the Red Rock Ranger Station is knowledgeable and friendly and can provide hiking information for the Coconino National Forest.
 A Forest Service Ranger is on duty at all times to help with National Parks Passes, Senior Passes, information on our National Parks, etc. The well-equipped gift shop, sponsored by the Arizona Natural History Association, features hiking books and souvenirs.
 The Visitor Center is open 8:00 am to 5:00 pm seven days a week and most holidays.

 Verde Ranger Station

-The Verde Ranger Station offers information, permits, interpretive displays, LEED green building with solar panels and monitor, free motor vehicle use maps; AZ Natural Association sales of forest maps, t-shirts, nature books, and novelty items.
+The Verde Ranger Station offers information, permits, interpretive displays, LEED green building with solar panels and monitor, free motor vehicle use maps; AZ Natural Association sales of forest maps, t-shirts, nature books, and novelty items, for the Prescott National Forest.
 The Verde Ranger Station is open Monday – Friday from 8:00 – 4:30 except on national holidays.